-Based on leases in place at March 31, 2003, leases with respect to 3.43% of the square feet of the Company's in-service Class A office space will expire in the remaining quarters of 2003.
-While the Company is working to retain its current tenants in situations that are beneficial to them, challenging conditions over the past year, including more sublet space available and decreasing rental rates across the portfolio, make it difficult to predict what future changes may be and how they will effect the Company's re-leasing efforts.
+Based on leases in place at March 31, 2003, leases with respect to 3.43% of the square feet of our in-service Class A office space will expire during the ninemonth period ending December 31, 2003.
+While we are working to retain our current tenants in situations that are beneficial to them, challenging conditions over the past year, including more sublet space available and decreasing rental rates across the portfolio, make it difficult to predict what future changes may be and how they will effect our re-leasing efforts.